QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 - The VM is now ready to be started; the best practice is to use an installation ISO :ref:`located in a VM <user/advanced-topics/standalones-and-hvms:installing an os in an hvm>`.
 Now boot the newly created qube from the Windows installation media.
 In the Qubes Manager:

-  - Select the new qube, in this example ìWindowsNewî.
+  - Select the new qube, in this example ‚ÄúWindowsNew‚Äù.

-  - Switch to the ìAdvancedî tab.
+  - Switch to the ‚ÄúAdvanced‚Äù tab.

-  - Click ìBoot from CDROMî:
+  - Click ‚ÄúBoot from CDROM‚Äù:

-  - ìfrom file in qubeî:
+  - ‚Äúfrom file in qube‚Äù:

     - Select the qube that has the ISO.

-    - Select ISO by clicking ìÖî.
+    - Select ISO by clicking ‚Äú‚Ä¶‚Äù.

-    - Click ìOKî to boot into the windows installer.
+    - Click ‚ÄúOK‚Äù to boot into the windows installer.